niko411/mcapi/README.md

 Disable ratelimiting generally or with Cloudflare by using built-time variables to update `rateLimitEnabled` and `cloudflareEnabled` or modifying the code in `ratelimit.go#16-17`.

+Setting `APPROVED_IPS` to a comma separated list of IP addresses will prevent the rate limits from applying to those addresses.